Transdermal GFR Article Recognized as One of Five 2025 Editors’ Choice Articles by Journal of the American Society of Nephrology (JASN)

 - Centers of Excellence commercialization in select academic medical centers began in January 2026

-ST. LOUIS, Feb.
-10, 2026 (GLOBE NEWSWIRE) -- MediBeacon Inc., a medical technology company specializing in the advancement of fluorescent tracer agents and their transdermal detection, today announced that the peer-reviewed transdermal GFR measurement article published in the Journal of the American Society of Nephrology (JASN) has been recognized as one of five 2025 Editor’s Choice articles.1
+NEW YORK, Feb.
+10, 2026 (GLOBE NEWSWIRE) -- INNOVATE Corp.
+(NYSE: VATE) (“INNOVATE” or the “Company”) announced today that MediBeacon Inc. (“MediBeacon”), a medical technology company specializing in the advancement of fluorescent tracer agents and their transdermal detection, in which INNOVATE owns a 44.7% equity interest, announced that the peer-reviewed transdermal GFR measurement article published in the Journal of the American Society of Nephrology (JASN) has been recognized as one of five 2025 Editor’s Choice articles.1

 The JASN editorial team selects five top articles each year which exemplify the highest potential to inform future research, change clinical practice, and/or guide public policy, particularly in the United States.
 The article was featured on the cover of the Journal of the American Society of Nephrology (JASN) in August 2025.2